 The Special Ingredients: Roasted Garlic & Reserved Sun-dried Tomato Oil

 There are two special ingredients that truly bring this dish to the next level.
 The first is a head of roasted garlic.
 For those of you that haven’t tried roasted garlic, please do!
 It certainly was a game changing ingredient for me.
 The first time I made roasted garlic I was blown away by how delightful it is.
 Roasting garlic transforms the bitey taste into an aromatic, mellow, smooth flavor.
 It is absolutely delicious.
 You can enjoy it spread over a slice of bread or add it to a dish to amplify depth of flavor.
 I strongly encourage you to try it out, however, if you aren’t feeling the roasted garlic, feel free to simply add in a few cloves of garlic when you are sautéing the onion.

 The second special ingredient is the reserved olive oil the sun-dried tomatoes are packed in.
 The oil is infused with flavor from the sun-dried tomatoes.
 Using the infused oil certainly helps bring the dish together!
 However, if you only have dried sun-dried tomatoes, just use regular olive oil.
 It'll still taste great!

 The recipe might seem a bit labor intensive, but this dish comes together in under an hour and it is well worth the work that goes into it.
-The roasted garlic takes about 40 minutes in the oven, but while that is roasting you will have time to prepare the rest of the ingredients.
+The roasted garlic takes about 40 minutes in the oven, (or only 25 minutes in the air fryer) but while that is roasting you will have time to prepare the rest of the ingredients.